4.8 out of 5 stars on G2 4.8 on G2 Trusted by 3k+ teams worldwide

 6. Would-You-Rather Wednesday

 One of the best things about remote work is that team chats give us time to think about what we’re going to say.
 This makes rituals around questions more engaging.
-No one will feel too put on the spot, and they can give deliberate answers that connect with teammates.
+No one will feel too put on the spot.
+They can give deliberate answers that connect with teammates.

 Would-You-Rather Wednesday is a placeholder title.
 Pick a day for any weekly check-in questions, icebreakers, or hot takes you want to try out as a ritual.